 Red Bull and FIA deny Vettel rebuke over engine noise insult 1 April, 2014 Sebastian Vettel Red Bull and the FIA have denied reports that world champion Sebastian Vettel was rebuked after cussing while speaking about Formula 1’s new engine noise.
 When the reigning world champion was asked in Malaysia about the milder tone of the turbo V6s, he replied bluntly: “It’s sh*t”.
 “A report then began circulating that FIA president Jean Todt had contacted Vettel to warn him about bad language,” the Telegraph’s new Formula 1 correspondent, Daniel Johnson, revealed on Monday.
 Johnson added that the report has been “strenuously denied” by the FIA.
 “No one’s spoken to me about it over the weekend,” Red Bull team boss Horner told the BBC.
 “He should be applauded for saying what he thinks.”
 Todt had warned drivers about bad language back in 2012, but Horner insisted Red Bull allows its drivers “freedom of expression”.
 (GMM) Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.